AutoxingTech/axbot_restbook/docs/reference/websocket.md

 Since 2.11.0

-This topic is used to visualize [landmarks](./landmarks.md) collected during the mapping process.
+This topic is used to visualize [landmarks](./landmarks.md) identified during the mapping process.

 ```json
 {